alexharri/website/posts/webgl-gradients.md

 32 \times 0.35 \times 200 = 2{,}240 &\\
 \end{align}$$</p>

-With these offsets the waves differ in time by $1{,}600$ seconds.
+With these offsets, the waves differ in time by $1{,}600$ seconds.
 No one's gonna notice that.

 With the offsets added, we get two distinct waves:

 <WebGLShader fragmentShader="multiple_waves" width={800} minWidth={600} height={200} maintainHeight={0.7} seed={20367} />

-Having updated our shader to handle multiple waves, let's move onto making the color of our waves dynamic.
+Now that we've updated our shader to handle multiple waves, let's move onto making the waves not be a single solid color.

-## Background noise
+## Animated 2D noise

-To generate the noise for the waves above, we used a 2D noise function to generate animated 1D noise.
+When generating the animated waves above, we used a 2D noise function to generate animated 1D noise.

 That pattern holds for higher dimensions as well.
 When generating $n$-dimensional noise, we use an $n + 1$-dimensional noise function with time as the value of the last dimension.